in-toto/in-toto.io/content/en/docs/demo.md

 software supply chain.
 This means you will execute commands on behalf of Alice, Bob, and Carl, as well as the client who verifies the final product.

-For further steps, please refer to the [demo](https://github.com/in-toto/demo/blob/main/README.md).
+For further steps, refer to the [demo](https://github.com/in-toto/demo/blob/main/README.md).